hackersalman/Bug-Hunting-Cheatsheet/GraphQL.md

 ## Manuall analyzing

 In some cases, developers disable this Introspection feature.
 However we can bypass this by manually analyzing the

+# Exploitation

+## Accessing private GraphQL posts

+Step:
+  1. Copy the url that have Graphql endpoint.
+  2. InQL >> Paste url >> Analyze
+  3. In the box below we can get the analyzed details of the Graphql api.
+  4. Send the query to the repeater and modify the details if needed.